Disability Counselling and Support

 Formal submissions to the Disability Royal Commission have now closed.
 A final report will be delivered to the Australian Government in September 2023.

 The impact of these issues being explored by the Disability Royal Commission is still being felt.
 For this reason, we are continuing to provide emotional support (also known as counselling) for anyone who is affected by these issues.
 This support is available for people with disability, and their carers and families.

 For information about the Disability Royal Commission, please visit disability.royalcommission.gov.au

 What can we help with?

-- Interpreting and translation services, if needed to access our service.
+- Access to interpreters and translation services, if needed to access the service

 How can I access this service?

 Our service can be provided over the telephone, via video-conferencing, or face-to-face at one of our centres across Victoria (where COVIDSafe).
 Home visits may be possible under exceptional circumstances.

 Phone: 1800 317 387 (for the cost of a local call)

 Our service is open from 9am to 5pm Monday to Friday (except on public holidays and between Christmas and New Year).